 Field-hunting tip

-Look in oxidized hydrothermal ore deposits country — that is the host setting where boyleite typically forms.
+Look in oxidized hydrothermal ore deposits country, the host setting where boyleite typically forms.
 If you start seeing smithsonite, sphalerite, anglesite in float, you are in the right ground.
 Field specimens usually show a crusts, efflorescences, granular habit, so train your eye for that shape before scanning the outcrop.